AnestisTouloumis/SimCorMultRes/README.md

 This package provides functions to simulate correlated binary, ordinal and nominal responses, which are drawn as realizations of a latent regression model for continuous random vectors as proposed by Touloumis (2016).

-There are four core functions:
+There are five core functions:

 -   `rbin` to simulate correlated binary responses,
 -   `rmult.bcl` to simulate correlated nominal multinomial responses,
+-   `rmult.acl` to simulate correlated ordinal responses under a marginal adjacent-category logit model,
 -   `rmult.clm` to simulate correlated ordinal responses under a marginal cumulative link model,
 -   `rmult.clm` to simulate correlated ordinal responses under a marginal continuation-ratio link model.